chuuwee/lineage/README.md

 * `dkp-upload.exe`
   * Parses *.raid files of captured raids.
 Will ask for your login (unless you're logged in) and the location of the relevant *.raid file.
+* `dkp-peek.exe`
+  * Prints summary of a *.raid file.
+Will prompt for location of a .raid file and print contents.
+Useful for admins to validate logs before upload.

 All three applications will output state information about what they're capturing as they run.